microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

         /// <param name="logger">Message logger</param>
         /// <param name="cancellationToken">Cancellation token</param>
         /// <returns>Attachments after reprocessing</returns>
-        ICollection<AttachmentSet> HandleDataCollectionAttachmentSets(ICollection<AttachmentSet> attachments, IProgress<int> progressReporter, IMessageLogger logger, CancellationToken cancellationToken);
+        ICollection<AttachmentSet> ProcessAttachmentSets(ICollection<AttachmentSet> attachments, IProgress<int> progressReporter, IMessageLogger logger, CancellationToken cancellationToken);
     }
 }
 ```

-Method `GetExtensionUris` should provide all Uris for data attachments which are handled by current collector.
-Test platform will provide to collector only attachments with such Uris.
-It's also required that result of method `HandleDataCollectionAttachmentSets` will contain only attachments with such Uris.
+Method `GetExtensionUris` should provide all Uris for data collector attachments which are handled by current processor.
+Test platform will provide to processor only data collector attachments with such Uris.
+Result of method `ProcessAttachmentSets` shouyld contain only data collector attachments with such Uris.

-`IsAssociative` should indicate if `HandleDataCollectionAttachmentSets` is [associative](https://en.wikipedia.org/wiki/Associative_property).
+`IsAssociative` should indicate if `ProcessAttachmentSets` is [associative](https://en.wikipedia.org/wiki/Associative_property).

-If `IsAssociative` is `True` Test Platform may try to speed up executions/merging by combining/merging data attachments as soon as possible when any two test executions are done.
-For example let's assume we have 5 test executions which are generating 5 data attachments: `a1`, `a2`, `a3`, `a4` and `a5`.
+If `IsAssociative` is `True` Test Platform may try to speed up whole process by reprocessing data collector attachments as soon as possible when any two test executions are done.
+For example let's assume we have 5 test executions which are generating 5 data collector attachments: `a1`, `a2`, `a3`, `a4` and `a5`.
 Test platform could perform invocations:
-* `var result1 = HandleDataCollectionAttachmentSets([a1, a2, a3], ...);` when first 3 executions are done
+* `var result1 = ProcessAttachmentSets([a1, a2, a3], ...);` when first 3 executions are done
-* `var result2 = HandleDataCollectionAttachmentSets(result1.Concat([a4]), ...);` when 4th execution is done
+* `var result2 = ProcessAttachmentSets(result1.Concat([a4]), ...);` when 4th execution is done
-* `var finalResult = HandleDataCollectionAttachmentSets(result2.Concat([a5]), ...);` when last test execution is done
+* `var finalResult = ProcessAttachmentSets(result2.Concat([a5]), ...);` when last test execution is done

-If `IsAssociative` is `False` then Test Platform will wait for all test executions to finish and call `HandleDataCollectionAttachmentSets` only once:
+If `IsAssociative` is `False` then Test Platform will wait for all test executions to finish and call `ProcessAttachmentSets` only once:
-* `var finalResult = HandleDataCollectionAttachmentSets([a1, a2, a3, a4, a5], ...);`
+* `var finalResult = ProcessAttachmentSets([a1, a2, a3, a4, a5], ...);`

-By default `IsAssociative` should be `False`, unless processing can take longer time and it's beneficial to start handling as soon as possible.
+By default `IsAssociative` should be `False`, unless processing can take longer time and it's beneficial to start the process as soon as possible.